wassname/world-models-sonic-pytorch/README.md

 ## Gradient clipping

 Too low and all your updates get normalized to look the same, so even when there is a lot to learn you model learns the same amount from suprising and unsuprising batches.
 Set it too large and outliers will update your model too far off track.
 To set this you should look at the variable "grad_norm" which is logged in tensorboard.
 You can set the value to something between the mean and the maximum values you observe.
 This depends heavily on reward scaling, model archetecture, and model convergance.
 Ideally this hyperparamer would be removed and the value would instead be calibrated by a moving average of gradient norms but I haven't seen anyone do this yet.

+## Entropy weight

+Make sure the PPO entropy_loss doesn't go to ~0.
+This would mean the entropy loss isn't working, it's mean to punish the agent for being overly certain, and therefore keep it exploring.
+But a value at near zero (when compared to the policy_loss) means it's stopped exploring and has probobly got stuck in a local mixima such as always pressing right.
+If so increase your entropy_loss_weight by 10 and keep monitoring it.
+The potential decrease in the entropy_loss should be comparable to the policy_loss.

+For sonic I found this parameter was particularly important since there is a large false minima where it just presses right.
+So we need entropy weight to be higher than normal but not so high i can't vary it's actions without incurring a penalty.
+In the end 0.04 worked while 1 was too high and 0.01 was too low.

 ### Misc